TangleBall/gcodetools/README.md

 Linux

-Unpack and copy all the files to the following directory /usr/share/inkscape/extensions/ and restart inkscape
+Unpack and save the files to $HOME/.config/inkscape/extensions/Gcodetools and restart inkscape